 1. Get Organized

 A good first step to improving safety is to get organized.
 A messy workplace can lead to slips, trips and falls, cut or puncture wounds (from sharp objects left out in the open) and wasted time spent looking for tools and materials that are out of place.

 5S is a method for organizing the workplace that can help you accomplish this task and make your workplace more efficient at the same time.
 5S stands for Sort, Set in Order, Shine, Standardize and Sustain.
 This system originated in Japan and it is a set of steps that allows you to assess the items you have in your workplace (or a specific work area) to determine which ones you really need (Sort) and reorder them logically based on when and how frequently they are used (Set in Order).
 Then you regularly clean and organize your workplace (Shine) and develop a system for keeping items in the correct locations (Standardize).
 Finally, you focus on maintaining the organizational system you’ve created (Sustain).
-(For a more in-depth explanation of 5S, read this free guide.)

 Introducing this methodology into your workplace can help engage your workers in basic organizational tasks, and doing so will help prevent needless accidents related to clutter.

 The New Year will bring several new regulatory requirements, and educating yourself and getting prepared will help your safety program continue without any hiccups.

 First, new accident and injury reporting rules go into effect January 1.
 Currently, OSHA only requires employers to report accidents that result in a fatality or three hospitalizations.
 Beginning in January, businesses will need to report any accidents that result in one or more hospitalizations, as well as any amputations or losses of an eye.
 By lowering the bar for what must be reported, OSHA hopes to capture a better picture of workplace accidents and use that information to do a more effective job of improving safety conditions nationwide.